Clinical counseling supervision page updated 06-19-2019. By Lucrezia Mangione, MA, LPC, LCPC, NCC, BC-TMH, DCEP.

 It's a dynamic time - expanding your self-awareness, growing your identity as a professional counselor and working on the clinical hours doing what you love.
 It's a serious accomplishment.
 Thank yourself for your commitment and dedication to this healing art called professional counseling.

-Supervising and witnessing people blossom and grow as they develop their skills and see their passions and dreams realized is rewarding as a supervisor.
+As a supervisor, supervising and witnessing people blossom and grow as they develop their skills and see their passions and dreams realized is rewarding.
 If you’d like to discuss being supported in your professional development, attaining your goals while ethically and safely working with the clients you’re eager to help, let me know.

 Clinical counseling supervision for your success & empowerment: